 I never thought I would be able to visit my number one destination of my bucket list.
 I’ve always wanted to see those enormous tortoises that look dinosaurs from millions of years ago.
-After all, turtles are my favourite animals, and for me it was the absolute dream to visit the Galapagos Islands and finally meet those ancient creatures.
+After all, turtles are my favorite animals, and for me it was the absolute dream to visit the Galapagos Islands and finally meet those ancient creatures.
 Whenever I think back there’s this big smile on my face again and if I ever get the chance to get back, I won’t have to think twice.
-Below I’ll tell my story about how I travelled to this paradise on our planet.
+Below I’ll tell my story about how I traveled to this paradise on our planet.

 Everyone starts here, it all begins with making plans.
 For me it was a coincidence that I went to Galapagos, I had the option to go abroad for school and I took this opportunity with both hands.
-Not a single moment did I regret that I travelled all the way to Quito, the capital of Ecuador.
+Not a single moment did I regret that I traveled all the way to Quito, the capital of Ecuador.
 When I arrived, I made myself the promise to visit the Galapagos Islands before I was leaving.

 This promise was hard to stick to, as it is by far not the cheapest location to travel to.
 I lived frugally for a few months, with Galapagos wandering around in the back of my head.

 Before you get to Ecuador, make sure that you read up whether you require a visa or not.
-For most countries it is not necessary to have one and you then you can stay up to 90 days.
+For most countries, it is not necessary to have one and you then you can stay up to 90 days.
 There are no international flights to Galapagos, so you first need to fly to either Guayaquil or Quito.

 I visited a couple of tour operators in Quito and asked around for prices and itineraries, my plan of saving money for Galapagos now had a concrete number.
-This made my dream come a little closer to reality as I heard prices ranging from $600 – $5000, – for a total tour. (even Excluding flights)
+This made my dream come a little closer to reality as I heard prices ranging from $600 – $5000, – for a total tour. (even Excluding flights).

 Finally, after a few months of monitoring my budget, I had enough money left to realize my trip to Galapagos.
 This was harder than planned since as a student I didn’t have a big source of income.
 Whereas others went partying and spending money on expensive drinks, I kept that money in my wallet.
 After all this time I booked my flights from Quito to San Cristóbal.
 Prices can range from $200 – $600 + When I walked around in Quito to find a company that could arrange my Galapagos tour I spoke with a couple that had just returned.